Slavery and human trafficking statement 2019

-The Bank continues to comply with Financial Conduct Authority rules in SYSC 8 ‘Outsourcing’.
+The Group continues to comply with Financial Conduct Authority rules in SYSC 8 ‘Outsourcing’.
 This requires us to:

 - take all reasonable steps to avoid undue additional operational risk; and

-- take all reasonable steps to ensure that a Service Provider has the ability, capacity and authorisation required by law to perform the outsourced functions, services or activities reliably and professionally.
+- take all reasonable steps to ensure that a service provider has the ability, capacity and authorisation required by law to perform the outsourced functions, services or activities reliably and professionally.

 Chief Executive Officer